rwilliams04/uc-xromm/status.md

 See list of [open issues](https://github.com/rcc-uchicago/uc-xromm/issues) for status on particular issues.

 ---

+## 2014-09-25

+After testing rsync config, Taka is going to create some sample data that will be similar to a normal recording day, then check the file sizes, speed, and etc.

 ## 2014-09-11

 Richard met with Ross Lab to consult on initial rsync setup.
 Details [here](https://github.com/rcc-uchicago/uc-xromm/issues/3).

+Note that Taka is currently unable to test the rsync config because all of the XROMM-related systems are now offline.
+Taka writes ...

+> We had to move all the devices that will be in XROMM setup to a room without any internet connection, and we don't know when we can bring them back to a room with at least 3 ethernet connections, so most likely I won't be able to test the rsync in the upcoming week.

 ## 2014-08-13